Induction of Labor: What You Need to Know

 - Hospitals can plan for staffing more easily when they know how many women will be in labor on a given day.

-- Despite these common perceptions, elective induction of labor can result in neonatal intensive care admission and can increase the length of the hospital stay and the overall cost of care.
-In addition, elective induction, especially in first-time mothers, frequently results in c-section which exposes mothers to the risks of surgery, requires a longer recovery, and affects choices, outcomes, and costs in future pregnancies.
+- Despite these common views, elective induction of labor can result in neonatal intensive care admission and can increase the length of the hospital stay and the overall cost of care.
+In addition, elective induction in first-time mothers and when the cervix is not soft and ready to open can result in c-section, which exposes mothers to the risks of surgery, requires a longer recovery, and affects choices, outcomes, and costs in future pregnancies.

 Frequent use of screening tests at the end of pregnancy, despite lack of evidence that the use of such tests improves outcomes.